shiphrahx/pixpaws/README.md

 My first approach was to pick the closest colour using basic maths, and that ended up producing wrong results 🤡

-You need a formula that accounts for how human eyes actually perceive colour (because we're way more sensitive to green than blue, the distance calculation has to compensate).
+Turns out you need a formula that accounts for how human eyes actually perceive colour (because we're way more sensitive to green than blue, the distance calculation has to compensate).
 Some with Dithering.
 Floyd-Steinberg looks simple until you realise the browser's Uint8ClampedArray quietly kills your error propagation precision and you get ugly banding instead of smooth gradients 🤡.

 ---